dustinpfister/blog_posts/_posts/js-javascript-date.md

 ## 2 - javaScript Dates set from millisecond time stamp

 When creating a Date object with a single argument if the single argument is a number that argument is treated as a number of milliseconds that has passed sense the first of January 1970, as the nature of unix time is based off that date in time.
+This is useful for creating new date objects from a number value that is the result of operations that resolve to such a value which can come up from time to time.
+The value must be a number data type though rather than a string, as that will be recognized as a year.

 ### 2.1 - Setting a value of zero